Adjacent User Privacy

 We want the settings be a place where users can go back to when they forget about some camera behaviors and feel informed while completing a setting.

-Physical Indicator In App Reference
+Physical Indicator In App

 As a holistic experience, app UI also need to connect with physical interface.